 These studies show that the natural goodness of apples and vinegar work together in the form of ACV to combat lipid peroxidation by supplying the much-needed antioxidants.

 4. Reduces LDL Oxidation

 The other cause is the oxidation of LDLs.
 It is postulated that ACV gets its anti-oxidative properties from its constituent flavonoids like quercetin, catechin, phloridzin, and chlorogenic acid.
 Research suggests that consuming these polyphenolic natural antioxidants, such as chlorogenic acid, may inhibit the oxidation of LDLs.9

 Drinking concentrated ACV could be quite a disconcerting experience.
 Apart from the pungent taste, it could also be very harmful to your teeth and insides due to its acidic nature.
-You can mix 1–2 teaspoons of ACV in water or use it as salad dressing or vinaigrette for your daily dose of this super food to keep your cholesterol in check.
+You can mix 1–2 teaspoons of ACV in a glass of lukewarm water and have it in the morning.
+Alternatively, you could add a tablespoon of ACV to your salad dressing or vinaigrette as your daily dose of this superfood to keep your cholesterol in check.

 |↑1||”Plaque Formation.”
 The University of Toronto.
 Accessed July 28, 2016.|

 |↑2||”LDL and HDL: “Bad” and “Good” Cholesterol.”
 Centers for Disease Control and Prevention.
 March 16, 2015.
 Accessed July 06, 2016.|

 |↑3||Shishehbor, F., A. Mansoori, AR Sarkaki, MT Jalali, and SM Latifi.
 “Apple Cider Vinegar Attenuates Lipid Profile in Normal and Diabetic Rats.”
 Europe PMC.
 2008.
 Accessed July 22, 2016.|